I Don’t Care if You’d Like to Join My Network on LinkedIn

 The generic LinkedIn invitation is a pet peeve of most LinkedIn experts and business people on LinkedIn, prompting such snarkily written articles as Why I Didn’t Accept Your LinkedIn Request.

-While I realize the following instructions will not in a million years prevent you from ever sending out a generic LinkedIn message again, I hope they will at least decrease the occurrence of this social gaffe.
+While I realize that following instructions will not in a million years prevent you from ever sending out a generic LinkedIn message again, I hope they will at least decrease the occurrence of this social gaffe.

 Initiating a Connection the Right Way

 What would someone’s incentive be for accepting such a generic invitation?
+Most people won’t.

 How to Send a Mobile Invitation the Right Way!